giokokos/editor/README.md

 * Menu of slides
 * Multiple selection of slides
 * Canvas for highlighting context on presentation mode
+* Layouts including custom algorithms

 **NOTE:** Impress.js is extended to support all these features.

-## UPCOMING FEATURES

-* Layouts including custom algorithms

 ## CREDITS